stevenfluo/facemorph/docs/index.markdown

 # Overview
 In this project, I produce "morph" animations of faces into different faces, compute the mean of a population of faces and extrapolate from a population mean to create a caricature of yourself, change the ethnicity of a friend, watch me grow up, and create a music video of me and my classmates.

 `Important note: the embedded GIFs don't always autoplay.
-Reloading the page while over a gif usually fixes this problem.`
+Reloading the page while over a gif usually fixes this problem, or by opening the GIF in a new tab.`

 # Part 1.
 Defining Correspondences